M4hbod/Pyrogram-String-Session-Generator/README.md

 ### Note:
 This was First made by [Krishna Singhal](https://github.com/Krishna-Singhal).
 Thanks a lot for his nice Bot.
 [Abir Hasan ](https://github.com/AbirHasan2005) just made some little changes to make the bot more good looking.
 Also [Abir Hasan ](https://github.com/AbirHasan2005) added [Deploy to Heroku](https://github.com/AbirHasan2005/TG-String-Session#deploy-now) Button for easy Deploies.
-I don't own this repo fully.
+I don't own this repo.
 [I](https://github.com/M4hbod) just translated it and edited some parts ;)

 ## Follow on:
 <p align="left">